brainfoolong/omxwebgui/README.md

 # New Version
 The next version of the omxwebgui is ready. https://github.com/brainfoolong/omxwebgui-v2.

-This version is no longer active developed.
+# No more active development
+Because v2 is ready, this version is not maintained anymore.

 # Simple Web GUI for Omxplayer on a Raspberry Pi made in PHP